toomuchdesign/babel-timing/README.md

 Measure **Babel compilation time** file by file, plugin by plugin.
 [See screenshot](https://raw.githubusercontent.com/toomuchdesign/babel-timing/master/screenshot.png).

-Get some insights about Babel transpilation when your application or your tests take ages to build.
+Get Babel transpilation insights when your application or your tests take ages to build.

 **Note:** this tool is in **version 0**, any minor release might introduce breaking changes.